Aged care housing

 If you receive Australian Government subsidised respite care in an aged care home, you will be asked to pay a basic daily fee, which is a flat fee.
 You may also be asked to pay a booking fee to secure your respite place.
-This fee cannot be more than a full week’s fee or 25 per cent of the fee for the entire stay, whichever is the lower.
+This fee cannot be more than a full week’s basic daily fee or 25 per cent of the fee for the entire stay, whichever is the lower.

 You do not have to pay an accommodation payment or an income tested fee for government funded respite care.
-You do need an ACAT assessment to access residential respite care.
+You do however need an ACAT assessment to access residential respite care.

 Finding the right home